How to migrate a V2 project to V3?

 V3: Peak Power Parameter

 In V3, the nominal or rated consideration is not specified at the on-site resources step, but directly linked to the conversion technology candidates.
 In the technical parameters, you can specify the Peak Power parameter, in order to set your preferred sizing principle.
-This offers a more streamlined approach for defining renewable capacity, allowing you to choose the method that best suits your needs while reusing on site resources.
+This streamlined approach for defining renewable technology capacity allows users to select the method that best suits your requirements, while connecting the same on-site resources across multiple technologies.

-• Nominal capacity: Set the Peak Power parameter to 1 kWmax / kW.
-This means the PV panels sizing are the peak power of the panel, and the investment cost is calculated base on this value.
+Nominal capacity: Set the Peak Power parameter to 1 kWmax / kW.
+This means the PV panels sizing is the peak power of the panels, and the investment cost is calculated base on this value.

-Tip: You can find the profile max by viewing the profile in the on-site resource step.
+Tip: You can find the max value of the profile by viewing the profile in the on-site resource step.

 Exports (Step 6)

-This explains how export pricing works differently in V2 and V3 of our system.
-Knowing these changes is important for a smooth upgrade from V2 to V3.
+This section explains how export pricing works differently in V2 and V3.
+Understanding these changes are important for a smooth migration from V2 to V3.

-• V2: In the older version, export capacity (monthly and yearly) was simply considered a cost.
+V2: In the older version, Capacity Sale Price, in $/kW/year or $/kW/month, is simply considered a cost.

-• V3: The new version offers more flexibility.
-Prices for both imports and exports can now be negative.
-This means they can represent either a cost you pay or revenue you earn.
+V3: The new version offers more flexibility.
+Prices for both Import and Export Candidates can be positive or negative, indicating either a cost incurred or revenue generated.

 Technology Modes